locationtech/jts/README.md

 JTS consists of several Java modules, each one corresponding to a separate JAR file.
-Only the jts-core.jar is necessary to use the library in an application.
+Only `jts-core.jar` is needed to use the library in an application.
-The others are external tools or optional extensions.
+The other JAR files are external tools or optional extensions.

 ## Contributing